 Our Relationship with McDonald's

-Globally, Ronald McDonald House Charities has been McDonald’s ‘charity of choice’ from the day the first Ronald McDonald House opened in 1974.
+Globally, McDonald’s has been the RMHC Founding Mission Partner from the day the first Ronald McDonald House opened in 1974.
 Locally, each Ronald McDonald House Chapter is independently operated and develops an individual relationship with the owner/operators and the McDonald’s restaurants within their community.

 Our local McDonald’s restaurants wholeheartedly support our Mid-Missouri chapter.
 Owner/operators regularly provide financial, volunteer, and in-kind product support.
 These individuals also serve on our Board of Directors and steering committees and are advocates for our cause.
 Owner/Operators and their suppliers partner with us on our biggest fundraisers including our Red Shoe Gala, the Red Shoe Bike Ride, the FORE The House golf tournament and Build a House for the House Gingerbread Competition and Display.